-TestMyTree A simple JUnit test TestMyTree has been included as an example.
-At a minimum your tree should pass these tests.
-While it is not required that you use JUnit testing, it is recommended.
-It is your responsibility to make sure that each method of your tree produces the correct results.
-The test program given here is only a basic example to test your tree's implementation.
+TestMyTree A sample JUnit test TestMyTree appears in the Sample Code section of the class Web site.
+JUnit testing is not required, but is recommended.
+It is your responsibility to make sure that each method of your tree produces the correct results in all cases, not just on the sample test program.